SOC 101 T1:Principles of Sociology 3 sem. hrs.

 SOC 311 DV:H1:Medical Sociology 3 sem. hrs.

 Explores the history and development of health care and social epidemiology; interrelationships occurring among conventional and alternative healers; impact of gender, race and social class on health care; social construction of health and illness behaviors; health care practitioner's relationship with patients; social implications of advanced health care technologies; medical ethics.
-Next offered: Fall 2017 and Fall 2018.
+Next offered Fall 2018 and Fall 2019.

 SOC 312 H1:Victimology 3 sem. hrs.